zoltraks/dive-in-java/docs/31 biblioteka standardowa.md

 Ogólna zasada jest taka, że jeśli w metodzie ``equals()`` zwraca wartość ``true``, to dla obu porównywanych obiektów metoda ``hashCode()`` powinna zwrócić tę samą wartość.

-As much as is reasonably practical, the hashCode method defined by class Object does return distinct integers for distinct objects.
-(This is typically implemented by converting the internal address of the object into an integer, but this implementation technique is not required by the JavaTM programming language.)

 ## ``String``

 ```java